 - Include practitioners in the work to learn, analyze, and develop strategies for the region.

 - Maximize resources for the region and not the Network.

 Members can view our Network Guidelines here.

-The Network consists of 40 member organizations who believe that their participation in the Network is helping to further their mission and deepen their impact.
+The Network consists of over 59 member organizations who believe that their participation in the Network is helping to further their mission and deepen their impact.
 The Network's Steering Committee is a group of influential local, regional, and international funders who guide the overarching roles, activities, and impacts of the Network.
-The Steering Committee includes representation from the Appalachian Community Fund, Appalachian Regional Commission, Athens Foundation, BB&T, Chorus Foundation, Claude Worthington Benedum Foundation, Foundation for Appalachian Kentucky, Mary Reynolds Babcock Foundation, Osteopathic Heritage Foundations, USDA Rural Development Tennessee, and USDA Rural Development West Virginia.
+The Steering Committee includes representation from the Appalachian Impact Fund, the Federal Reserve Bank of Cleveland, Parkersburg Area Community Foundation, the Educational Foundation of America Foundation, Claude Worthington Benedum Foundation, The Greater Kanawha Valley Foundation, Foundation for Appalachian Kentucky, Osteopathic Heritage Foundations, Thompson Charitable Fund, Natural Capital Investment, East Tennessee Foundation and the Cassiopeia Foundation .